Global-Development-and-Politics-of-Data/International-Aid-and-Humanitarianism/README.md

 # **Data Sources**

 The data come from:
-* _italic_ ECHO_Assistance, The European Civil Protection and Humanitarian Aid Operations
+* _ECHO_Assistance, The European Civil Protection and Humanitarian Aid Operations_
   + downloaded from https://euaidexplorer.ec.europa.eu/content/explore/recipients_en

-* _italic_ USAID and US DoS, US Department of State and the United States Agency for International Development
+* _USAID and US DoS, US Department of State and the United States Agency for International Development_
   + downloaded from https://foreignassistance.gov/consolidation (these websites are consolodating, to ensure students have access to the data it is available here)

-* _italic_ Sida_Assistance, Swedish International Development Cooperation Agency
+* _Sida_Assistance, Swedish International Development Cooperation Agency_
   + downloaded from OpenAid.se/en: https://openaid.se/en/activities/overview?recipient=LB&sectorCategory=720&year=2016

-* _italic_ Vulnerability_Assessment, UN OCHCA and The Humanitarian Data Exchange
+* _Vulnerability_Assessment, UN OCHCA and The Humanitarian Data Exchange_
   + downloaded from https://data.humdata.org/dataset/vulnerability-assessment-of-syrian-refugees-in-lebanon

 # **Software**